Sale on canvas prints! Use code ABCXYZ at checkout for a special discount!

 Product Details

-Twas metal print by Jacquelin L Vanderwood Westerman.
+Twas metal print by Jacquelin L Westerman.
 Bring your artwork to life with the stylish lines and added depth of a metal print.
 Your image gets printed directly onto a sheet of 1/16" thick aluminum.
 The aluminum sheet is offset from the wall by a 3/4" thick wooden frame which is attached to the back.
 The high gloss of the aluminum sheet complements the rich colors of any image to produce stunning results.

 Design Details